Vuk Kalaitović: Anti-Axis uprising in Serbia

 Kalaitović became active in resistance to Axis occupation of Yugoslavia in August 1941.
 On 25 August, together with units of voivode Đekić and Vlajko Ćurčić (voivode of Zlatar) he participated in capture of Axis controlled Kokin Brod when all members of its garrison were killed.
 His deputy was Borislav Mirković.

 Kalaitović almost certainly participated in the Battle of Nova Varoš on 5 September 1941.

 Establishment of the Mileševa Corps

-On 29 October 1941 Kalaitović attended the gathering of people from villages Štitkovo, Božetić and Bukovik, organized by Chetnik officer Božo Javorski.
+On 29 October 1941 Kalaitović attended the gathering of people from villages Štitkovo, Božetić and Bukovik, organized by Chetnik officer Boža Javorski.
 In February 1942 joint forces of Chetniks under command of Kalaitović and Muslim militia commanded by Hasan Zvizdić attacked the Communist forces.
 Originally Kalaitović was under command of Chetnik commander Miloš Glišić, who worked both for the German-appointed puppet Government of National Salvation and for the Chetniks of Draža Mihailović.
+During anti-Partisan operation in April–May 1942, Kalaitović's detachment was known for lack of discipline, as well as from robbery from local population.
+Village of Ujniče near Nova Varoš, was completely robbed and razed and few citizens were killed by Kalaitović's men.
+Glišić thought this behaviour was 'ruining image of Chetnik movement'.
 After Glišić was arrested by Gestapo in Autumn of 1942 the organization of the Chetnik units in valley of the river Lim was changed, based on the initiative of Pavle Đurišić, and Mileševa Corp was established.